 Add To Favorites

 The name Kwanzaa comes from a Swahili word meaning "the first fruits of the harvest."
 Invite students working in small groups to learn how black families celebrate their African heritage during Kwanzaa.
-Then create this multicultural mat showing umoja or unity among people.
+Then students create a multicultural mat showing umoja, or unity, among people.
 Umoja is one of the seven Kwanzaa principles.
 What are the other six?
 Organize a variety of text and electronic resources for students to view during this research.

 Once all groups have presented, ask students to cover their work areas with recycled newspaper.
-Using Crayola® Washable Kid's Paint and 3 sheets of paper to each child.
+Distribute Crayola® Washable Kid's Paint and 3 sheets of paper to each child.
 Students paint one sheet of paper red, one black, and one green.
 Air dry flat.

-Fold the black paper in half lengthwise.
-With Crayola Scissors, cut strips about the width of your thumb across the paper, cutting from the fold to near the edge of the paper.
-Do not cut all the way through.
-This is your base for weaving the mat.
+Students fold the black paper in half lengthwise.
+With Crayola Scissors, have them cut strips about the width of their thumbs across the paper, cutting from the fold to near the edge of the paper.
+Remind students not cut all the way through.
+This is the base for weaving the mat.

-Cut strips of red and green paper about as wide as your thumb.
+Students cut strips of red and green paper about as wide as their thumbs.
 Weave them through the black paper, alternating green and red.
 Glue the ends of the strips under the black paper with a Crayola Glue Stick.

-On another piece of white paper, use Crayola Colored Pencils to trace your hand several times.
+On another piece of white paper, students use Crayola Colored Pencils to trace hands several times.
 Cut out the hands.
 Color each with a different shade of Crayola Multicultural Markers.
-Glue the hands to your Umoja Mat's edges.
+Glue the hands to the Umoja Mat's edges.
 Air dry flat.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step